Bobby Tench: The Gass

 Tench formed the Gass with Godfrey and Errol McLean in May 1965 and they soon recruited the remaining three members, Humphrey Okah, Ian Thomas and Stuart Colwell.
 The band played mainly in the London Club circuit appearing at West End venues such as Rasputin's, The Bag O'Nails, The Speakeasy Club, The Flamingo Club (also known as The Pink Flamingo), Sibyllas and Revolution.
-They also made other appearances elsewhere in the U.K with occasional tours in Europe.
+They also made other appearances elsewhere in the UK with occasional tours in Europe.

-The Gass were often accompanied on stage by guest musicians such as Georgie Fame,Jimi Hendrix and Eric Burdon.
+The Gass were often accompanied on stage by guest musicians such as Georgie Fame, Jimi Hendrix and Eric Burdon.
 They recorded two singles for Parlophone and another for CBS with their original lineup, before taking a more progressive musical direction.
-During 1968 they were supporting bands such as Led Zeppelin who were billed as The Yardbirds for their first UK appearance on 25 October that year at Surrey University.
-Tench moved on with drummer Godfrey McLean to form a new lineup and were signed by Polydor Records in 1969.
-By now the band was simply known as Gass and were the backing band for Catch My Soul, a stage musical produced by Jack Good.
-Tench sang some parts for Othello and he featured with the band on the original UK cast recording of "Catch My Soul-Rock Othello", released a year later.
-They recorded Juju (1970), which was soon removed from retail outlets and re-released as Gass.
-Juju featured the Fleetwood Mac guitarist Peter Green on the tracks "Juju" and "Black Velvet".
+During 1968 they were supporting bands such as Led Zeppelin at the University of Surrey, who were making an early UK appearance billed as The Yardbirds.
+Tench moved on with drummer Godfrey McLean to form a new lineup and were signed by Polydor Records soon before their debut release.
+By that time, the band was simply known as Gass and were the backing band for Catch My Soul (1968), a stage musical produced by Jack Good.
+Tench was later featured as a part of Gass on the original UK cast but soundtrack "Catch My Soul" released in 1971.
+They recorded Juju (1970) featuring the Fleetwood Mac guitarist Peter Green on the tracks "Juju" and "Black Velvet".

 Tench instigated an early lineup of Gonzalez in 1970. with Godfrey McLean.
 This included Gass bandmates bassist Delisle Harper, percussionist Lennox Langton and sax player Mick Eve.
-During this period he began to use the pseudonym Bobby Gass.